peteroupc/URIUtility/docs/PeterO.URIUtility.md

     public static string PercentDecode(
         string str);

-Decodes percent-encoding (of the form "%XX" where X is a hexadecimal (base-16) digit) in the given string.
+Decodes percent-encoding (of the form "%XX" where X is a hexadecimal (base-16) digit) in the specified string.
 Successive percent-encoded bytes are assumed to form characters in UTF-8.

 <b>Parameters:</b>